Kattusite/ENG385-abc-poetry/README.md

 Ships with version 0.7b of the CMU Pronouncing Dictionary.

+## Intended output:

+For each text, create a json file with the following:

+* `rhymingLikely`: boolean: would we guess this book rhymes?
+* `rhymeScheme`: string: what rhyme scheme would we guess it has (e.g. ABCB)
+* `meter`:
+* `alliteration`: A score from 0-100 indicating how alliterative the book is, with 100 meaning each word in a section starts with the same sound, and 0 meaning no two words in a section start with the same sound
+* `alliterationRun`: Some sort of score for long runs of words that alliterate, even if the segment they're in has tons of other words
+* ``

 ## Fallbacks
 For texts not formatted for rhyme scheme extraction, instead create a map of all possible rhyming parts of words in that text, to how frequently that